Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 Using the context menu of the **Observed Data** folders, the metadata values can be accessed and changed.
 This is very useful to supplement metadata or to re-organize data.
 Changes will be applied to all data tables in that folder.
 {% endhint %}

-## Reload Observed data
+## Update Observed data

-Using the context menu on a single dataset, the user can update all the data coming from that file.
+Using the context menu on a single data set, the user can update all the data coming from that file.
 Upon selecting this option, the user is prompted to select the file from where the data will be re-imported (This can also be the same file used for the original import, just with edited data.)
-A window appears, showing the changes this re-import will make to the observed data: which datasets will be deleted, which will be overwritten and which will be newly imported.
+A window appears, showing the changes this re-import will make to the observed data: which data sets will be deleted, which will be overwritten and which will be newly imported.
 The user can then decide to proceed with the reload or abort it.

 ![Reload summary](../assets/images/part-5/ImporterReloadSummary.png)